Noshaq Expedition in Afghanistan

 First winter ascend of Noshaq: In 1973, Andrzej Zawada and Tadeusz Piotrowski made the first winter ascend of Noshaq.
 Climbing during the summit day of 800-meter vertically took up to 18 hours!
 The experience gained during the expedition resulted in the successes of Polish winter expeditions in the Himalayas.

-First solo ascend of Noshaq: [1,2] In 1976, Krzysztof Żurek left alone from the base camp, climbed to the top and returned within eleven hours.
-It seems to be unofficial as they are no sources telling the ascend was confirmed or witnessed.
+First solo ascend of Noshaq: [1,2,3] According to the sources in 1976, Krzysztof Żurek left alone from the base camp, climbed to the top and returned within eleven hours.

 Polish expeditions in Hindu Kush were a very important part of the history of Polish mountaineering.
 They made it possible to gain valuable experience in the high mountains and prepared Poles to test their strength in the Himalayas and Karakorum.
 Unfortunately all climbing activities in the Hindu Kush mountains ended with the commencement of the Saur Revolution in Afghanistan in 1978 and the entry of Soviet troops in December 1979.